mike011/Speedtest-Animation/notes.md

 - The lack of a naming convention used in the assets catalog
 - Containing the upload animation to only the top part of the view.
+- clean up the upload animation to make it more look like the spec
+- clean up the upload animation code
+- add a start animation that shows both colors like the spec.
+- clean up warnings in xCode
+- clean up folder structure